 - How Human-Centric Design Impacted Customer Satisfaction

-The Challenges of Digital Automotive Retail
+The Challenges of Digital Automotive Retail in 2021

 While the pandemic makes auto ownership more and more appealing, the car buying experience is becoming more critical than it has ever been.
 The pandemic has shown customers the convenience of buying things online, and car dealership is no exception.